leo-daniel/do-something/client/README.md

 * The ability to sign up for a volunteer opportunity through the application.

 ## Project Usefulness
-This command line app is useful as a tool for quickly searching unique data based on interaction and input from a user.
-It provides an example of how npm packages can be utilized to assist in API calls and user interaction.
+This React app is useful as a 'one-stop' tool for quickly searching volunteer opportunities based on location data provided by the user (via agreement to providing their current location).
+It provides an example of how React, Material-UI (front-end), passport (user authentication), and mongoose (database support) can be utilized to build a functional user experience.

 ## Getting Started
 Upon loading, LIRI presents the user with a checkbox dialogue of available actions to take.